-- 3.3.1 Material to be issued as part of an aeronautical information product shall be thoroughly checked before it is submitted to the AIS in order to ensure that all necessary information has been included and that it is correct in detail. - 3.3.2 The AIS provider shall establish verification and validation procedures which ensure that upon receipt of aeronautical data and aeronautical information, quality requirements are met.
+- 3.3.1 [Aeronautical data and aeronautical information to be published as part of an aeronautical information product shall be checked before being submitted to the AIS in order to ensure that all necessary information has been included and that it is correct.] - 3.3.2 The AIS provider shall establish verification and validation procedures which ensure that upon receipt of aeronautical data and aeronautical information, quality requirements are met.